Pakhori Gabharu

-Pakhari Gabharu (died c.
-1674), aka Pahi Aaideu was the daughter of legendary Ahom General Momai Tamuli Borbarua and the queen of Ahom king Jayadhwaj Singha.
+Pakhari Gabharu was the daughter of legendary Ahom General Momai Tamuli Borbarua and the queen of Ahom king Jayadhwaj Singha.
 Her daughter Ramani Gabharu was sent to the Mughal Empire as part of the Treaty of Ghilajharighat at the age of seven and was renamed Rahmat Banu Begum after married by Muhammad Azam Shah.
 She was the sister of famous Ahom general Lachit Borphukan and Laluksola Borphukan.